-Lake Titicaca is one of the highest onshore lakes in South America, if not the world, and should be part of any adventure in Peru.
-Besides, it is the largest freshwater lake in South America.
-It is believed to be one of the oldest lakes on earth with an age approaching millions of years old.
-And its characteristic deep blue color seems to blend in with the sky.
+Lake Titicaca with its 3810 m.a.s.l. is one of the highest onshore lakes in South America, if not the world.
+Besides being the largest lake in South America (of freshwater) with its 3200 square miles of extension.
+In addition, it’s believed to be one of the twenty oldest lakes on earth with an age approaching millions of years old.
+It is so high, its characteristic deep blue color seems to blend in with the sky.
 And with a backdrop of different snow peaks around you, you will feel like you are in the clouds.
-Therefore, you may be wondering where is Lake Titicaca located?.
+Therefore, you may be wondering where is Lake Titicaca located.
 And that is why together with the experts from Machu Travel Peru we have prepared an article where we focus on this question.
-Get to know where is Lake Titicaca located and everything about its geography.
+Besides to know its islands and everything about its geography.

 Everything you need to know about where Lake Titicaca is located

 Lake Titicaca carries with honor the title of the highest navigable lake in the world.
+It is due to 12500 feet of altitude.
 So it is not surprising that it is one of the most popular attractions in South America.
-This natural wonder is characteristic of its deep blue waters and landscapes full of snow-capped mountains.
+This natural wonder is characteristic of its deep blue waters inside 8710 square kilometers.
+And landscapes full of snow-capped mountains around it.
 And what country is Lake Titicaca located in?
 It is possible to visit the lake both on the shores of Bolivia and Peru.
-Although we always recommend doing it from the beautiful city of Puno.
+Although we always recommend doing it from the beautiful Peruvian city of Puno.
 From there you can get a great variety of tours around the different islands.

 Also, if you have time, you can experience a cultural exchange with the families that live on the islands.
 The floating islands of Uros, Taquile, and Amantaní are some of the most important islands to visit.
 And within a Lake Titicaca tour, you can enjoy a complete tour of each of these.
 Or just visit a specific one.
 The decision is in your hands!